torbsd/torbsd.github.io/porting-pets.md

 There is a long list of applications spawned by the interest in privacy and anonymity solutions over the past several years.

 This is a list of some of those applications.
 Most have not been ported to any of the BSDs.
 Some probably *shouldn't* be ported to the BSDs or any other sane operating system.
-But this list is at least an attempt to summarize the applications and provide relevant information for any *BSD developer interested in reviewing or porting them.
+But this list is an attempt to summarize the applications and provide relevant information for any *BSD developer interested in reviewing or porting them.

 tool-name
 : short-descr